Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 News
 ====
++ Mar 2025, One paper, 'Are Spatial-Temporal Graph Convolution Networks for Human Action Recognition Over-Parameterized?' is accepted by CVPR2025.
 + Feb 2025, Acceptance of an NHS-funded UK-rate full PhD studentship as <font color="#dd0000"> PI </font> (£45,000 external), the student is expected to start in Sep 2025.
 + Jan 2025, Our accepted AAAI 2025 paper 'Incomplete Modality Disentangled Representation for Ophthalmic Disease Grading and Diagnosis', is accepted by the 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025) [project link](https://imdr-aaai.github.io/) is selected as <font color="#dd0000"> Oral </font>!
 Congrats to the first-author Chengzhi Liu, who is now a final-year undergraduate student.
 + Jan 2025, I will be serving as an <font color="#dd0000"> Area Chair </font> for [MICCAI 2025](https://conferences.miccai.org/2025/en/default.asp), which will be held in South Korean DAEJEON .